benhowell/benhowell.github.com/_drafts/invocation-matters.md

 _If you're architecting a system where this thing deals with the input and then this thing has to do the next part of the job, well if thing "A" calls thing "B", you've just complected it.
 Now you have a when and where thing because now "A" needs to know where "B" is in order to call "B" and when that happens is whenever "A" does it.
 Stick a queue in there.
 Queues are the way to just get rid of this problem.
 If you're not using queues extensively then you should start, right away, like right after this talk._
 -- <cite>[Rich Hickey - Simple Made Easy][4]</cite>

 In sytems where you can describe something happening as an "event" or state change (e.g. input has been parsed, button has been pressed, some process has completed, a new data point has arrived, whatever), then synchronous execution may not be good enough.
-We wouldn't want, for example, our UI to hang and become unresponsive while another piece of code handles the button press event and the actions that entails, nor would we want to wait until a data point has been processed before being able to accept another data point in the stream.
-In fact, most software would benefit by the reduction in entanglement asynchronous messaging patterns provide.
-To conclude, **unless the thing that generates the event needs to stop immediately and await the result of some other process that uses that event before being able to continue executing, then you'll benefit from asynchronous messaging** (and if this _is_ the case I would seriously consider refactoring your design).
+We wouldn't want, for example, our UI thread to hang and become unresponsive while another piece of code handles the button press event, nor would we want to wait until a data point has been processed before being able to accept another data point in the stream.

 ...which brings us to our asynchronous messaging patterns...
 <br/>